Nepean Hospital

 The Nepean Hospital new surgical wards, named East Wing, were opened on 12 March 2012.
-Built and designed under a Labor Government, it still did not meet the needs of Western Sydney.

 The hospital hosts a clinical school of Sydney Medical School at the University of Sydney.

 Upgrade and New Clinical Services Building(s)

-Under the Berejiklian Coalition Government, a multistage re-development of the hospital campus commenced in 2019, with the first of two new hospital towers planned to open in 2022.
+A multistage re-development of the hospital campus commenced in 2019, with the first of two new hospital towers planned to open in 2022.
 The stage 1 building will provide space for a refurbished emergency department, neonatal ICU, further operating suites and inpatient units, in addition to a rooftop helipad.